 May is Asian Pacific American Heritage Month, an opportunity to reflect on the vital contributions Asian Americans have made throughout the history of the United States—including the role Asian communities played in laying down the path for American Buddhism.
-Here are six stories from our archives that touch upon the trials and triumphs of American Buddhists of Asian descent.
+Here are fifteen stories from our archives that touch upon the trials and triumphs of American Buddhists of Asian descent.

-- Who is the Angry Asian Buddhist?
+Who is the Angry Asian Buddhist?
 An interview by Emma Varvaloucas

 The writer behind the “Angry Asian Buddhist” blog explains his frustration over the “two Buddhisms” framework, which distinguishes between “immigrant” and “American” Buddhism.
 He argues that the tapestry of practitioners in the US is far more complex.
 In 2017, the blogger, Aaron Lee, who went by the pseudonym arunlikhati, died from cancer at age 34.

 Brown Body, White Sangha by Atia Sattar

 A mindfulness of the body meditation takes on a different meaning for a Pakistani practitioner in a mostly white sangha.
 “Nowhere does race blindness feel more hurtful,” writes Atia Sattar, “than in well-intentioned white sanghas presently striving for diversity and inclusion.”

 Thus Have I Heard: An American Sutra by Duncan Ryuken Williams

 Scholar and Zen priest Duncan Ryuken Williams pieces together the story of how Japanese internment camps gave birth to a uniquely American Buddhism.
 You can also listen to “When Buddhists Were a ‘National Security Threat’” on the Tricycle Talks podcast to hear Williams in conversation with Tricycle editor-in-chief James Shaheen.